FREE CONSULTATION (314) 361-4300

 Your Injuries Require Extensive Time Away From Work

 Losing even a few days of work can be a major financial setback, and if your injuries are more serious, you may be unable to work for weeks or months.
-This can lead to a loss of income, as well as mounting medical bills.
+This can lead to a loss of income and mounting medical bills.
 As a result, workers’ compensation claims with high economic damages are typically worth more than those with only medical expenses.

-You Need to Change Your Career or Must Retire
+You Need to Change Your Career or Retire

-If the injury or illness prevents you from working in your chosen field, it can have a significant impact on your earning potential and quality of life.
-These types of claims are often worth more than claims where the injured worker can return to their previous job.
+If the injury or illness prevents you from working in your chosen field, it can significantly impact your earning potential and quality of life.
+These claims are often worth more than claims where the injured worker can return to their previous job.
 The same is true if the injury or illness forces you to retire early.

 Contact The Law Office of James M. Hoffman